MB-NAP

-A meeting parliamentarian is a person who is knowledgeable about parliamentary procedure .
-Learning how to use these meeting rules correctly will help your group to have more productive meetings.
+A meeting parliamentarian is a person who is knowledgeable about parliamentary procedure.Learning how to use these meeting rules correctly will help your group to have more productive meetings.

-The parliamentary authority that MAP recommends is the current edition of Robert’s Rules of Order Newly Revised.
-It is the most widely used parliamentary authority in North America.
+The parliamentary authority that we recommend is the current edition of Robert’s Rules of Order Newly Revised (RONR).
+The current edition is Robert’s Rules of OrderNewly Revised (12th edition).

-Coach members so they can improve their own presiding skills;
+Help members to improve their presiding skills;

 Facilitate monthly study groups for members and guests;